Watford appoint Hodgson as new manager

 Ray Lewington, who managed Watford between 2002 and 2005, will join as assistant, filling the same position he did under Hodgson for England and Palace.

-The club have announced the length of Hodgson's contract.
+The club have not announced the length of Hodgson's contract.

 Watford acted quickly to find a successor to Ranieri, whose last game in charge was Friday's 3-0 home defeat by relegation-rivals Norwich.